 A wise man once said, ‘to win in the marketplace you must first win in the workplace’ (Doug Conant).
-Employee happiness has long been a consideration for successful businesses but it has only been in the last few years that the drivers of engagement have been understood and established.
+Employee happiness has long been a consideration for successful businesses but it has only been in the last few years that the drivers of job satisfaction have been understood and established.

 In our recent report on the state of retail in a Covid-19 world, we uncovered how employee engagement has a direct impact on productivity and subsequently, business profits.
 Brands with a high level of engagement saw a 15% greater productivity rate with 26% less staff turnover and 20% less absenteeism.
 Those who invested in their people programmes also featured higher than their competition in regards to overall business productivity.

 The rewards of an engaged workforce are clear to most however the process can be less so.
 So, what exactly are the fundamental drivers of an engaged employee?